-Luke tells us that at this time Jesus looked at Peter (Luke 22:61) Peter’s memory was jogged, he was deeply convicted, and he went out and wept bitterly.
+Luke tells us that at this moment in time Jesus looked at Peter (Luke 22:61).
+Peter’s memory was jogged, he was deeply convicted, and he went out and wept bitterly.
 But God wasn’t done with Peter.

 Let’s learn and yearn never to deny the Lord, it’s very dangerous (2 Timothy 2:12), but if we ever do, may we return to Him – Jesus is always ready and willing to restore.

 The religious leaders had come to a final, formal decision – Jesus was to be put to death.
 Since the Jews didn’t have the authority to administer the death sentence, they led Jesus away to Pontius Pilate.

 As Jesus is sent to Pontius Pilate, it’s not Jesus who’s on trial, it’s the Governor.
 Jesus shared only what He needed to, and He shined the whole time.

 The Psalmist encourages the people to sing praise to God.
 Music is beautiful and I believe its primary purpose is praise.
 It’s most important to sing to the Lord from the heart, but if we’re worship leaders, it’s good to cultivate those talents and gifts – to play skillfully (Psalm 33:3) (practice).

 This Psalm is evangelistic in nature, inviting all the earth, and all the inhabitants of the world to stand in awe of Him (Psalms 33:8).